guilhesme23/gameoflife.cpp/README.md

 ## Next Steps

-- Add concurrency for better performance
+- [ ] Add Dear ImGUI for interactivity (Pause execution, reset board, etc)
-- Add Dear ImGUI for interactivity (Pause execution, reset board, etc)
+- [ ] Add concurrency for better performance
-- Record generations in a GIF File
+- [ ] Record generations in a GIF File
-- Run program using opengl
+- [ ] Run program using opengl
-- Use a shader to calculate generations
+- [ ] Use a shader to calculate generations
-- Add camera and procedural world
+- [ ] Add camera and procedural world